Far-Beyond-Pulsar/blog/public/posts/2026-08-03-helio-vr-openxr.md

 The inline WGSL uses a constant `OUTPUT_W` and `OUTPUT_H` that are baked into the shader string at pipeline creation time. `select(1u, 0u, uv.x < 0.5)` picks the left half for layer 0 and right half for layer 1.
 The sample UV remaps each half to the full [0,1] range.

 The pipeline is lazily created and cached on the `Renderer`.
 It is rebuilt when the mirror surface format changes.
 The bind group is cached per swapchain image index.
-The four GPU resources involved—pipeline, bind group layout, sampler, bind group keyed on image index—are all lazy-allocated and never touched when the mirror is not active.
+Pipeline, bind group layout, sampler, and the bind group keyed on image index are all lazy-allocated.
+None of them are touched when the mirror is not active.

 ---